-Danica Kombol is the co-founder of Everywhere, a leading social media marketing firm with clients such as Macy’s, Cox Communications, Imax and Coca-Cola.
+Danica Kombol is the founder of the Everywhere Agency, a leading social media marketing firm with clients such as Macy’s, Cox Communications, Imax and Coca-Cola.
 Everywhere holds the Guinness Record for the “most widespread social marketing message” as a result of their social good campaign, #BeatCancer.
 As a Social Media marketer, Danica draws on her extensive background as a television producer and public relations executive.
-She began her career at Sesame Workshop where she was involved in...
+She began her career at Sesame Workshop where she was involved...
 Read More →

 Octavia E. Nasr is the founder of Bridges Media Consulting and Editor of OctaviaNasr.com.
 She dedicates a large portion of her time to writing, providing commentary, and lecturing on Middle East politics and current affairs.
 Her expertise also engulfs the marriage between social and traditional media with a focus on employing social media in newsgathering and reporting.
 You can find her online at http://octavianasr.com

 - Audience Artists, Business, Communications, Consultants, Education, Film, Journalist, Marketing, Media, News